MaloWinrhy/MaloWinrhy/README.md

     </a>
 </p>

-I’m always happy to connect with passionate devs — especially those who aren’t afraid to break what they just built.
+I’m always happy to connect with passionate developers — especially those who aren’t afraid to break what they’ve just built.

 ---

 ## ⚡ Fun Fact

-_"I design games by day, and break centralized systems by night."_
+*"I design games by day, and break centralized systems by night."*

 ---